 What’s more, they can brag to the employer what a great job they did: “Have I found a bargain for you!”
 Remember, they work for the hiring organization, not for you!

-I’ve told you a lot of negative things.
-Yet, some of my best friends are recruiters.
+I’ve told you a lot of negative things, yet, some of my best friends are recruiters.
 Many recruiters are lovely people who went into that field because they wanted to help people.
 Still, remember that being a recruiter is basically a sales position.
-And it’s my job to warn you about the bad guys, not to tell you how lovely some of the good guys are — and they are.
-My job is to remind you that recruiting is basically a sales position.
+And it’s my job to warn you about the bad guys, not to tell you how lovely some of the good guys are, and they are.
 Recruiters are trying to match people up.
 It is like a real estate agent who is trying to sell a house or is trying to get the seller and buyer together.
 The realtor is trying to get them to come together on price and the realtor wants to stay in the middle.

 If you’re trying to change careers, chances are a search firm cannot help you.
 It’s not their job to go out and reposition you and market you to the right people.
 That’s your job.

 Let’s examine how you can find headhunters.
 One of the best ways is through networking.

 § When you’re out there networking, you can increase your chances of finding good search firms by asking people, “Are there any search firms you used or that you think I should talk to?”

 § Be suspicious of ads in the newspaper.
 Sometimes some contingency firms will put ads in the paper even when they have no openings because they need to get in a fresh batch of resumes.
 The people they have on file have already gotten jobs.
 So you call about an ad you’ve seen and they say, “That job is filled; let me talk to you about other jobs that may be right for you.”
 You can’t trust that every ad you see in the paper represents a real job.